Dzongsar Jamyang Khyentse Rinpoche

 I believe there are [some] very new people here.
 I’m a Buddhist, so ultimately you will only hear things to do with Buddhism, so you will have to bear with this.
 I’ll just tell you this, and then you can see [Ed.: i.e. try it out for yourself to see if it works for you].

-To really follow the Buddhist structure, first you need to really see the flaws in all the ways we do [things] right now.
+To really follow the Buddhist structure, [the second thing] you need is to really see the flaws in all the ways we do [things] right now9Ed.: in the teaching DJKR says this is the first thing that you need, but he previously said the first step is knowing and having confidence that we can be our own master.
+So in this sentence it has been changed from “first” to “second”..
 [That includes looking at] all the things that you like.
 I’m sorry if there are New York Times reporters here, but somehow this [example] is stuck in my head so I have to repeat it again and again.
 Somehow you have to realize that it is a flaw to see the New York Times as [being about] freedom of speech while looking at the Pyongyang Times as [being] propaganda.
 Having that prejudice is a flaw.
 I’m not making any personal judgment here by the way, so don’t misquote me.
 I’m not saying that the Pyongyang Times is better than the New York Times.
 I’m just saying that both have [their own] vested interests.

 Just remember, we are like that bee and that crow.
 Remember?
 Day after day, we have been looking at a scarecrow and still we are scared.
 Hour after hour, we have been trying to find a way out of the jar, but we still hope that we can get out.
 We need to actually acknowledge that we have these flaws.
 And [we] not only [need to] acknowledge this, we also need to long [i.e. have the desire] to get out of these flaws.